KevinDBrian/Kickstarter-Analysis/README.md

 ![](Resources/Outcomes_vs_Goals.png)

-This table has been added after the fact due to poor representation of the data in the graph.
+This table has been added after the fact due to poor representation of the data in the graph (See Limitations section).

 ![](Resources/Outcomes_vs_Goals_Table.png)